 Anxiety doesn’t just affect your performance—it impacts how you feel about your job.
 You might dread going to work, feel disconnected from your achievements, or struggle to maintain work-life balance.
 Research shows that workplace anxiety contributes to burnout, which can have long-term effects on both your career and mental health.

-7. Feeling Disconnected from Yourself
+7. Disconnection from Yourself

 This disconnection often happens gradually.
 Perhaps you’ve stopped doing the things that once brought you joy because your mind is too preoccupied with worry.
 Or maybe you’ve let fear dictate your decisions, leading you away from the life you truly want.
 Over time, this can create a sense of emptiness or dissatisfaction, as though you’ve lost touch with who you really are.